You have got some options for adding some serious brick feng shui to your bedroom!

 Screw a thin ferrous metal strip (or an IKEA SKÅDIS rail) into studs once and then forget about holes forever.
 Epoxy tiny neodymium magnets to the back of your LEGO® baseplates, and you can rearrange mosaics and LEGO® hanging wall art faster than you sort minifig accessories.

-5. Build-Your-Own LEGO® Frame
+5. Build Your Own LEGO® Frame

-6. My Personal Favorite Way to Mount LEGO® Art in 2025
+6. My Personal Favorite Way to Mount LEGO® Art

 Make Hanging LEGO® Wall Art Easy

 You just spent hours putting this LEGO® masterpiece together.
 If you are going to decorate your home or office, spend a little extra money to protect your walls, your LEGO® set, and your decor.
 Whether you lean, stick, hook, or magnetize, your LEGO® art deserves museum-grade treatment — even if that museum is your own bedroom.
+Always test your mount with a gentle tug before walking away.

-- Why Is LEGO® Cloud City So Expensive? - August 18, 2025
+- Why Is LEGO® Cloud City So Expensive? - March 6, 2026